Fiserv/firstvision-apac/docs/APIs/Account-Management/Direct-Debit-upd.md

 # Update Accounts' Direct Debit

 The Direct Debit Update message enables the user to update the Direct Debit information on an account.
 The information that can be updated includes: bank account and routing data and various other associated fields.
 This service does not initiate the Direct Debit, it just provides a mechanism to update the Direct Debit related fields.

-*It is necessary to perform an inquiry using the Direct Debit/Credit inquiry message first, as this service requires all fields to be sent in the request, whether they have been changed or not.
-If a tag is sent in empty, it is presumed that the field is to be deleted.*

 ## Endpoint